-Here we consider other factors that could impact the bloom, light limitation and nutrient control, before addressing our three main research questions: Can advection explain the extent of the bloom area?
+Here we consider other factors that could impact the bloom, light limitation, and nutrient control, before addressing our three main research questions: Can advection explain the extent of the bloom area?
 Can advection explain the bloom inter-annual variability?
 And what factors could cause bloom termination?

 4.1.
-Light limitation
+Light Limitation

-In addition to iron limitation in the Southern Ocean, light limitation also plays an im-483 portant role in controlling productivity Wadley et al. [2014].
-The light levels encountered 484 by phytoplankton cells is partly determined by the mixed layer depth (MLD), as they are 485 vertically mixed between high surface irradiance and low subsurface irradiance (Venables 486 and Moore [2010] - explanations and references therein).
-To assess the light availability 487 around the islands during the typical bloom periods, Figure 9 shows the decadal average 488 monthly depths of the mixed layer, calculated online in the NEMO model, over 1998 - 489 2007.490
+In addition to iron limitation in the Southern Ocean, light limitation also plays an important role in controlling productivity [Wadley et al., 2014].
+The light levels encountered by phytoplankton cells is partly determined by the mixed layer depth (MLD), as they are vertically mixed between high surface irradiance and low subsurface irradiance (Venables and Moore [2010]-explanations and references therein).
+To assess the light availability around the islands during the typical bloom periods, Figure 9 shows the decadal average monthly depths of the mixed layer, calculated online in the NEMO model, over 1998-2007.

-The top row of Figure 9, shows the MLD around Kerguelen which remains in a similar 492 spatial pattern during the bloom period, with a distinct divide between the shallower 493 north and deeper south.
-During the period 1998 - 2007, the Kerguelen bloom is con-494 strained to the south of this divide where the MLD is deepest.
-The middle row shows 495 the MLD around Crozet which exhibits the typical shallowing north to south of the MLD 496 from winter into summer.
-In Figure 9 the bottom row is a two month decadal average of 497 the mixed layer for the South Georgia region.
-Two months have been averaged together 498 in order to capture the entire bloom period within the plot, from which we can see the 499 typical north to south shallowing of the mixed layer from winter into summer.
-Both the 500 Kerguelen and Crozet Islands blooms have typically terminated when the mixed layer is 501 shallow enough for there still to be light available, which suggests that neither bloom is 502 terminated by light limitation [Venables et al., 2007; Venables and Moore, 2010].
-The 503 South Georgia bloom, however, persists for the entire season and typically ends when the 504
+The top row of Figure 9 shows the MLD around Kerguelen which remains in a similar spatial pattern during the bloom period, with a distinct divide between the shallower north and deeper south.
+During the period 1998-2007, the Kerguelen bloom is constrained to the south of this divide where the MLD is deepest.
+The middle row shows the MLD around Crozet which exhibits the typical shallowing north to south of the MLD from winter into summer.
+In Figure 9, the bottom row is a 2 month decadal average of the mixed layer for the South Georgia region.
+Two months have been averaged together in order to capture the entire bloom period within the plot, from which we can see the typical north to south shallowing of the mixed layer from winter into summer.
+Both the Kerguelen and Crozet Islands blooms have typically terminated when the mixed layer is shallow enough for there still to be light available, which suggests that neither bloom is terminated by light limitation [Venables et al., 2007; Venables and Moore, 2010].
+The South Georgia bloom,